 Our organizational documents permit us to pay distributions from any source.
 While our long-term corporate strategy is to fund the payment of regular distributions to our stockholders entirely from cash flow from our operations, we may not generate sufficient cash flow from operations to fully fund distributions to stockholders.
 We have used, and likely will continue to use, proceeds of our offerings, cash flows from operations, which was previously supported by expenses incurred by our advisor pursuant to the expense support agreement with our advisor, and other sources to fund distributions to our stockholders.
 We may be required to continue to fund our regular distributions from a combination of some of these sources if our investments fail to perform as anticipated, if expenses are greater than expected and due to numerous other factors.
 We have not established a limit on the amount of our distributions that may be paid from any of these sources.
+For the year ended December 31, 2024, our distributions were covered 58.8% by cash flow from operations and 41.2% by borrowings.
 The payment of distributions from sources other than cash flow from operations may be dilutive because it may reduce the amount of proceeds available for investment and operations or cause us to incur additional interest expense as a result of additional borrowed funds.
 Using borrowings to fund our distributions would result in a liability to us, which would require a future repayment.
 The ultimate repayment of any liabilities incurred to fund distributions could adversely impact our ability to pay distributions in future periods, decrease our NAV, decrease the amount of cash we have available for operations and new investments and adversely impact the value of your investment in our shares.
-Our distributions for the year ended December 31, 2023 were covered 42.1% by borrowings.
-During the year ended December 31, 2023, we paid \$1,173,000 in lease commissions for new and renewal leases, which will benefit operating cash flows in future periods but negatively impacted cash flow from operations for the year ended December 31, 2023.
-The amount of any performance component is based on the total return for each share class during the applicable calendar year, which is calculated based on the change of the applicable NAV per share plus distributions payable with respect to such class of shares.